paypal/InnerSourceCommons/README.md

 # InnerSource Commons

 This repo primarily serves to host the pages for InnerSource Commons.
-There's not much to be done in this branch yet.

-If you'd like to add your case study to the collection, you'll want to switch to the gh-pages branch.
+The master branch holds the source and the gh-pages branch holds the [Jekyll](https://jekyllrb.com/) rendered output.

+## Contributing

+TODO: Add contributing guidelines.